-- 1. If your Fiasp FlexTouch pen is in the refrigerator, take it out at least 1-2 hours before using - 2.
+- 1. If your Lantus SoloStar pen is in the refrigerator, take it out at least 1-2 hours before use - 2.
 Check the label to make sure you are using the right insulin pen - 3.
 Check the expiration date - 4.
-Remove the pen cap to check the insulin - Do not use insulin that is cloudy or not clear, or if it has any specks
+Remove the pen cap - Do not use insulin that is cloudy or not clear or if it has any specks

 - 5. Wipe the pen tip with an alcohol pad

 - 6. Remove the seal on the needle cap

 - Do not share needles or insulin pens with anyone else

 - Do not re-use needles

-- 7. Twist or push (based on the needle type) the needle straight onto the pentip
+- 7. Twist or push (based on the needle type) the needle straight onto the pen tip